smwakasungura/murder/cheatsheet.md

 ## Review and Merge Pull Request

 - [Documentation](https://docs.github.com/en/github/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/reviewing-proposed-changes-in-a-pull-request)
-- Navigate to the open pull request
+- On GitHub, navigate to the open pull request
 - You may need to click on "files changed" to see the changes.
 Compare the code in the new branch to the main branch, to see what has been changed and avoid code conflicts.
 - Click on the "review changes" button
 - Either "approve" or "request changes", and "submit review".